-The Earth’s carbon cycle is a delicate system, long in balance before human industrial activity began to disrupt it.
-This natural system regulates the flow of carbon between the atmosphere, oceans, soil, and biosphere.
-For most of Earth’s history, it maintained a relatively stable climate, allowing life to flourish.
+The Earth’s carbon cycle is a complex system that has been in balance for a long time before human industrial activity began to disrupt it.
+This natural system regulates the flow of carbon between the atmosphere, the oceans, the soil, and the biosphere.
+For most of Earth’s recent history, the planet has maintained a relatively stable climate, allowing life to flourish.
 But since the onset of the fossil-fuel age, we have been injecting vast amounts of carbon into the atmosphere at a rate far beyond what natural systems can absorb.
 The result has been a buildup of atmospheric carbon dioxide, rising temperatures, and cascading impacts on ecosystems, weather systems, and sea levels.

 To restore this balance, we need to dramatically reduce carbon emissions while also enhancing carbon sequestration through natural and technological means.
 But conventional economic and political frameworks have failed to incentivize this transition at the scale and speed required.
 This is why we must now look beyond traditional tools and consider radical innovations in both finance and climate intervention.